JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 Awaiting future experiments, the current data suggests a rather nuanced situation in which mutations are neither the directionless force they once were thought to be nor the ruthlessly optimal gradients favoured by engineers.
 Since selection seems to tune the rate of many genes at once, mutations could at best will follow a low-rank approximation of the fitness gradient.

-IHere, we have considered how genetic mutations might influence the course of evolution.
+Here, we have considered how genetic mutations might influence the course of evolution.
 But evolution cannot be understood by just looking at  individual genes in isolation; many higher-level phenomena play an important role, too.
 I might write a future blog post on such processes above the single gene level that can help explain "how intelligent life appeared using nothing else".

 ## Acknowledgements